Consumer and Industrial Products

 Coach, the global fashion company, in four putative class-action lawsuits alleging violations of various consumer protection laws on behalf of nationwide classes and state subclasses.

 LG in a four-patent infringement case involving USB chargers.
-Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and asserted infringement against several high-profile companies, including LG, Samsung, Huawei and ZTE.
+Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and asserted infringement against several high-profile companies, including LG, Huawei and ZTE.

 A New York-based Dunkin’ Donuts franchisee in defense of putative class and collective action claims for overtime, tip-pooling violations, and misclassification of employees pursuant to the Fair Labor Standards Act and New York Labor Law.